Hannah Nichols

-Hannah Nichols is a fictional character from the ABC soap opera All My Children, portrayed by Stacy Haiduk initially from March to May 2007 and again from September 2007 until January 14, 2008, when the character met her demise.
+Hannah Nichols is a fictional character from the ABC soap opera All My Children, portrayed by Stacy Haiduk initially from March to May 2007 and again from September 2007 until January 14, 2008, when the character was killed off.
 Haiduk's portrayal marked the character's entire tenure on the show, spanning key storylines before the character was written out.